The Work That Reconnects and Active Hope

 A - Deb Punton - Greensong.
 I am an ecopsychologist, environmental educator, and permaculture landscape designer.
 I have facilitated S.O.S (Sustainability of Self) groups on-line and in-person focusing on living with the challenges of the climate and ecological emergency.
 I practices sacred activism and is passionate about building our relationships with our more-than-human world. more...
 Please note I am not a psychologist.

 Q - How do we book for the study group and what are fees?

-A - A portion of Greensong fees go to support not-for-profit organizations.
+A - A sliding scale is offered as we recognise that what is affordable for some can be a financial strain for others and therefore a tiered pricing structure allows those with greater means to provide more generous community support.
+A portion of Greensong fees go to support not-for-profit organizations.
 Greensong believes that the benefits should be available to everyone regardless of their financial or life situation and that our learning is enriched by a diversity of participants.
-A sliding scale is offered as we recognise that what is affordable for some can be a financial strain for others and therefore offer a tiered pricing structure to allow those to with greater means to provide more generous community support.
-Please contact with any questions: https://www.greensong.info/con...
+Please contact with any questions.

-A - You only need to have the book Active Hope, no need to start reading until you are emailed with the reading requirements and preparation prior to session 1.
-Purchase the ACTIVE HOPE BOOK at your local bookstore, online here or Ebook or use your search engine for "Active Hope Joanna Macy ebook, Download, PDF, EPUB, Read Online"
+A - Purchase your book ASAP.
+You only need to have the book Active Hope, no need to start reading until you are emailed with the reading requirements and preparation prior to our first session.
+Purchase the ACTIVE HOPE BOOK at your local bookstore, online here or for an Ebook or use your search engine for "Active Hope Joanna Macy ebook, Download, PDF, EPUB, Read Online"